 - The Data Health tool has a tab to help you identify "bad" addresses.
 Be sure to check that out before putting together a mailing list.

 - If you're keeping old addresses, like when a donor has moved and you want a history of their address, you will need to be very careful when running any queries based on address.
-For example, if you want to get a list of all donors living in a particular state you would use "Primary Address" is "True" AND "State" is ____; otherwise the query will return any contact that has that state on any of its addresses.
+For example, if you want to get a list of all donors living in a particular state you would use "Primary Address" is "True" AND "State" is ____; otherwise the query will return any Contact that has that state on any of its addresses.

 - Due to address living at the contact level, if you have households that are split amongst contact records for giving reasons, you may want to consider adding a tag to indicate that one of the contacts has a duplicate address so that you can exclude those contacts in your mailing list.